sopier/djangobook-Updated-to-1.8/third-edition/chapter_05.rst

 .. note::

     Access to edit users and permissions is also controlled by this permission system.
-If you give someone permission to edit users, she will be able to edit her own permissions, which might not be what you want!
+If you give someone permission to edit users, they will be able to edit their own permissions, which might not be what you want!
 Giving a user permission to edit users is essentially turning a user into a superuser.

 You can also assign users to groups.
 A *group* is simply a set of permissions to